 If Laura has, somewhat like Dougie, been manufactured “for a purpose”, does this mean that Laura was always fated to suffer and die horribly?
 Could she have been saved, or chosen to save herself, if this was all supposed to happen?
 What does this mean for the end of Fire Walk With Me and its message of salvation for Laura’s soul?
 What does it mean for Laura’s humanity?
 We just don’t know enough to say much at all (although my esteemed colleague John Bernardy goes a long way towards arriving at a satisfying conclusion here).

-Whether Laura is revealed to be some kind of supernaturally-charged creation, or if the tumblr_oqezbhRDWH1vmbcyjo1_500same is to be said of Agent Cooper (and arguments to support either Laura or Cooper as the possible Moonchild are quite convincing at times) or whether their humanity will be what saves them and us remains to be seen.
+Whether Laura is revealed to be some kind of supernaturally-charged creation, or if the same is to be said of Agent Cooper (and arguments to support either Laura or Cooper as the possible Moonchild are quite convincing at times) or whether their humanity will be what saves them and us remains to be seen.
 What is certain is that the story of what’s been described as the worst evil humankind has ever perpetrated has suddenly imbued Twin Peaks with a sense of depth that is, at its core, rooted deeply in the fabric of our history.
 But when it comes to the overarching mythology of Twin Peaks, however, nothing is quite what it seems.
 I’ll be diving into some of the more prominent connections between the birth of the atom bomb and the origin stories of both Laura Palmer and BOB next week.

-Here we come up against what literary theorists, critics, and English lit teachers alike term the “intentional fallacy”, which argues that authorial intent is neither knowable nor desirable in the process of understanding a text; since you can’t ever know fully what the author intended, it’s pointless to attempt a reconstruction backwards from the text to arrive at the author.
+1 Here we come up against what literary theorists, critics, and English lit teachers alike term the “intentional fallacy”, which argues that authorial intent is neither knowable nor desirable in the process of understanding a text; since you can’t ever know fully what the author intended, it’s pointless to attempt a reconstruction backwards from the text to arrive at the author.
 There are several schools of thought on this arising from 20th century literary analysis, and it might be a mistake to assume that a childhood threatened by nuclear war would influence Lynch and Frost to such a degree that it pours out of their pens and onto the page decades later.
 But since The Return thus far has been so unabashedly autobiographical—for Lynch, in terms of referencing his past work, everything from his first short film through Mulholland Drive and Inland Empire; for Frost, in terms of leveraging his outspoken political leanings on Twitter into the larger political discourse of The Return—I think it’s more than fair to at least consider the possibility that the horrors of a nuclear holocaust live on in the minds of Twin Peaks’ creators and gave birth, quite literally in some ways, to aspects of the Black Lodge as seen in Part 8.